murraju/knife-hadoop/README.md

 This plugin is distributed as a Ruby Gem.
 To install it, run:

     $ gem install knife-hadoop

+	For JRuby, make sure to have the following in ~/.jrubyc: compat.version=1.9
+	cext.enabled=true
+	errno.backtrace=true

 Depending on your system's configuration, you may need to run this command with root privileges.